uscresl/dmfd/docs/content.md

 ## Results

 The following rollouts are generated from our image-based DMfD agent.
+White sphere in simulation indicates end-effector.

 <br>